 Whatever name people put on the symptoms they are experiencing in their bodies, I believe it really does often come down to depression.
 From my perspective, it can look like a lot of different things because we are all just wired differently.
 But we are all human so we are the same.
 Depression is a slog.

 My 16 year old has been deeply wounded.
 She is also very resilient.
 She doesn’t talk much with people outside of our house, so many people don’t really know her and few people may realize the extraordinary human being they see before them.
 But I do.
 She is a warrior.
 And she is a leader in every sense of the word.

 My daughter is in the thick of it right now.
 There are things that are affecting her over which she has no control.
 No doubt this is an important life lesson.
 We all have things we cannot control.
 Personally, I try to live by the serenity prayer and I sense that she does, too.
 But she is in an incredibly tough position right now.
 The thing she doesn’t have control over is her education and that is a place where she excels.
 At least she did before last year.

-My daughter was born Deaf and she needs an interpreter to provide her with access to communication at school.
+My daughter was born deaf and she needs an interpreter to provide her with effective access at school.
 She is now a junior in high school and in her second year without access.
 When she is in school, it has become a warzone.
 That’s how I know she is a warrior.
 She has fought, but it is not without deep wounding that comes with battle.
 She is also battling depression.

 My daughter is keenly aware that she must keep pushing through.
 I am in awe of her resilience.